Howl

 -

-We will send a print copy of the final publication to all selected contributors.
+We will send a print copy of the final publication to all contributors published in HOWL 26.

 -